Commerce Secretary Grew Impatient Over Census Citizenship Question, Emails Reveal

 "I am mystified why nothing [has] been done in response to my months old request that we include the citizenship question.
 Why not?" he wrote in a May 2017 email to two Commerce Department officials.

 The email was among the more than 2,400 pages of internal documents the Trump administration filed in federal courts Monday as part of the lawsuits against Ross' addition of a controversial citizenship question to the 2020 census.
 NPR has filed Freedom of Information Act requests for similar documents.
+The court filing also includes census-related articles by NPR and other news organizations compiled by federal agency press offices.

-The administration is facing six lawsuits from more than two dozen states and cities, plus other groups, that want the question removed.
+The Commerce Department and the Census Bureau are facing six lawsuits from more than two dozen states and cities, plus other groups, that want the question removed.

 Earlier this month, a spokesperson for the Commerce Department said in a written statement that the department is "confident that the plaintiffs' case is without merit, that any allegations of bad faith are specious, and that we will prevail in court."

 While that legal fight plays out, some Republicans are pushing for the exclusion of unauthorized immigrants from population counts used to determine how many congressional seats and Electoral College votes each state gets.
-Rep. Mo Brooks, R-Ala., and the state of Alabama are suing the Census Bureau for its longstanding policy of counting every person living in the U.S. — regardless of immigration status — for the census.
+Rep. Mo Brooks, R-Ala., and the state of Alabama are suing the Census Bureau for its long-standing policy of counting every person living in the U.S. — regardless of immigration status — for the census.

-Census Bureau research suggests asking about citizenship status may discourage noncitizens from participating in the upcoming national head count.
+Census Bureau research suggests that asking about citizenship status may discourage noncitizens from participating in the upcoming national head count.
 That could jeopardize the accuracy of the 2020 census and leave lasting impacts on countless government decisions in the decade after the next national head count.
-From reapportioning congressional seats and redrawing legislative districts to distributing an estimated $800 billion a year in federal dollars, the population counts from the census are key.
+From reapportioning congressional seats and redrawing legislative districts to distributing an estimated $800 billion a year in federal funds, the population counts from the census are key.

 'Potentially untrue' statements?

-Ross, who oversees the census, approved adding the new citizenship question in late March, after testifying during a House Ways and Means Committee hearing that the Justice Department "initiated the request" for the question in a December 2017 letter to the Census Bureau.
+Ross, who oversees the census, approved adding the new citizenship question in late March, after testifying at a House Ways and Means Committee hearing that the Justice Department "initiated the request" for the question in a December 2017 letter to the Census Bureau.
 Ross says the Justice Department needs responses to the question to better enforce the Voting Rights Act's provisions against racial discrimination.

 But earlier this month, a federal judge in New York City said internal documents the administration previously filed in court as part of the lawsuits suggest Ross' statements "were potentially untrue."

-"It now appears that the idea of adding the citizenship question originated with Secretary Ross, not the Department of Justice and that its origins long predated the December 2017 letter from the Justice Department," Judge Jesse Furman said in Manhattan federal court during a July 3 hearing, when he ordered the Commerce Department and Justice Department to release more internal documents about the citizenship question.
-Furman cited Ross' recent admission that he started considering adding a citizenship question "soon after" his February 2017 confirmation as commerce secretary and that he and his staff asked the DOJ if it would submit a request for the question — a request he would later approve.
+"It now appears that the idea of adding the citizenship question originated with Secretary Ross, not the Department of Justice and that its origins long predated the December 2017 letter from the Justice Department," Judge Jesse Furman said in Manhattan federal court during a hearing on July 3, when he ordered the Commerce Department and Justice Department to release more internal documents about the citizenship question.

+Furman cited Ross' recent admission that he started considering adding a citizenship question "soon after" his February 2017 confirmation as commerce secretary and that he and his staff asked the DOJ whether it would submit a request for the question — a request he would later approve.

+The Commerce Department spokesperson did not directly respond to NPR's inquiries about the "months old request" for a citizenship question that Ross was referring to in his May 2017 email — more than seven months before the Justice Department formally submitted its request.

 'We need to work with' the Justice Department